openturns/openturns/python/doc/theory/probabilistic_modeling/conditional_distributions.rst

 Case 3: Create a distribution whose parameters are random
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The objective is to create the margin distribution of :math:`\inputRV` in the previous case.
+The objective is to create the marginal distribution of :math:`\inputRV` in Case 1.

 See the class :class:`~openturns.DeconditionedDistribution`.